FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 ## Shuffle

 The shuffle.js file contains a shuffle function which returns an array with the original elements mixed into random positions.
 It takes 2 arguments: an array (the deck) and a seed.
-The seed helps to reproduce the game to help write automated tests.
+The seed input helps to reproduce the game to help write automated tests.
 If the same seed is entered twice, the deck returned will be the same.
+Outside of tests, the time will be passed into the function to keep the shuffling random.

+This function is pseudorandom in the sense that the array generated will be random, but only with varying inputs.
+Since we have technically control the inputs to this function, the same result can be produced if desired.

 ```js
 export default function shuffle(array, seed = 1) {